mbansal2006/drug_monitor/README.md

 Built with Palantir Foundry, the model is fully queryable in all directions—allowing seamless tracing from drugs to manufacturers to global production sites and back, enabling comprehensive, multidimensional analysis of the supply chain.
 Users can filter and pivot across any dimension in Palantir Foundry (e.g., by drug class, country risk, or manufacturer).

+This project is modeled in both Palantir Foundry and a Ruby on Rails web application.
+The Rails app loads structured datasets from CSV files into a PostgreSQL database and defines ActiveRecord models with full associations between drugs, manufacturers, NDCs, and manufacturing locations.
+It supports custom Rake tasks for CSV import, a fully normalized schema, and is designed for extensibility in frontend views (e.g. search, filter, and relationship maps).

 ### Key Capabilities

 - Determine where finished dosage forms (FDFs) are manufactured globally